 Glucose (The Body’s Fuel)

-Glucose is a type of sugar that the body uses for energy required to perform body functions.
+Glucose is a type of sugar that our body uses for energy required to perform body functions.
 Glucose is present in our bodies at all times, even while sleeping, since all cells need glucose for energy.

 Without diabetes, glucose levels are kept very tightly between 4-6.5 mmol/L. However, once diabetes develops, it becomes very difficult to keep glucose levels within this range whilst avoiding frequent hypoglycaemia (low blood glucose).

 Glucose comes largely from carbohydrates (simple sugar and starches).
 Upon absorption from the digestive tract into the blood stream, it moves into the interstitial fluid and eventually into cells.
 Glucose that is not used immediately for energy is stored in the liver.
 Importantly, for glucose to move into the cells, insulin is required.

 Insulin is a hormone produced by the pancreas.
-Even in those without diabetes, there is a constant supply of insulin produced so that glucose may enter into the cells.
-When insulin is not available, glucose stays in the blood and interstitial fluid.
+In those without diabetes, there is a constant supply of insulin produced so that glucose may enter into the cells.
+When insulin is not available, glucose stays in the blood and tissue fluid.

-Without diabetes, the pancreas produces insulin almost continuously, and in response to the amount of glucose in the blood.
-This is so precise that exactly the right amount of insulin is produced to keep blood glucose (BG) levels in a tight range.
+In those without diabetes, the pancreas produces insulin almost continuously, and in response to the amount of glucose in the blood.
+This is so precise that exactly the right amount of insulin is produced to keep blood glucose levels in a tight range.

 (basal insulin), 24 hours of the day.
 During mealtimes, larger amounts of insulin are produced in response to glucose loads

 (bolus insulin).
 See figure below.